-During an administrative meeting, the Conduct Officer will provide the student an opportunity to share their account of an incident, review incident reports and/or other written documentation, ask follow-up questions, and discuss potential outcomes (sanctions) if the student is found responsible for violating the Student Conduct Code (page 38 of the Miles Community College Catalog and Student Handbook).
+During an administrative meeting, the Conduct Officer will provide the student an opportunity to share their account of an incident, review incident reports and/or other written documentation, ask follow-up questions, and discuss potential outcomes (sanctions) if the student is found responsible for violating the Student Conduct Code (page 44 of the Miles Community College Academic Catalog and Student Handbook) https://content.milescc.edu/DownloadFiles/WebCatalogs/Web CatalogCurrent.pdf.
 The primary focus of these meetings is to determine what happened and if a violation took place, assist the student in understanding the impact of their behavior, and provide a space for the student to begin reflecting on how to learn from the incident.